How to Monitor Your Home While AwayNovember 20, 2020 8:00 am

-Thanks to technological advancements, you can now cleverly protect your home and remotely monitor it, ensuring exceptional home security while on holiday.
+Thanks to technological advancements, you can now cleverly secure your home and remotely monitor it, ensuring exceptional home security while on vacation.
 On top of that, several tried-and-true tricks help deter would-be thieves and give your home the illusion of occupancy even when vacant.
-So, how to secure your home when you are away for an extended period?
+So, how to secure and monitor your home while away for an extended period?
 Try the following tips.

-10 Ways to Secure Your Home While on Vacation
+10 Ways to Secure & Monitor Your Home While Away on Vacation

 Here are more ways to protect your home while you’re away.

 Having a neighbor pick up your mail is one option, but you can also ask the Postal Service to hold your mail for the duration of your vacation.
 Nothing says “No one’s home” like a mailbox overflowing with bills, catalogs, flyers, newspapers and other deliveries.
 The best way to keep your home safe while on vacation is to make it look like you’re still there.
 Create the illusion that someone’s always home, and if that’s the case, there’s no need for the mail to pile up.

 2. Park a Car

 If you’re flying to your destination, you likely won’t need your vehicle.
 Leave it in your driveway while you’re away, so it looks like someone is home.
 If you’re taking your car with you or don’t have a vehicle at all, there are probably several neighbors who would love a free space to park in for a while.